 You’ll get an overview of SPLA to decide if it’s the right fit for you and your business.

-SPLA stands for the Service Provider License Agreement and is a Microsoft program that allows service providers to license Microsoft products for short-term use to their customers.
+SPLA stands for the Service Provider License Agreement and is a Microsoft program allowing service providers to license Microsoft products for short-term use.

 SPLA is designed to make it easier for service providers to use Microsoft software in their service offerings and to provide more flexible licensing options for providers who want to offer Microsoft software to their customers.